NFL Odds & Lines

 Los Angeles Rams +100

-As you can see, the sportsbook balances its odds of a “win” or a “loss” not with the object of the wager, but with the moneyline.
+As you can see, the sportsbook balances its odds of a “win” or a “loss” on the NFL, not with the object of the wager, but with the Moneyline.
 By skewing the moneylines on each side of the wager, the book is trying to entice the bettor to wager on the least likely of what are, essentially, a set of exotic over-under scenarios.

 In the examples above, team achievements are at the heart of the prop.
-But the more popular prop bets are attached to individual performances.
-How many points, how many touchdowns, how many yards.
+But many popular prop bets are instead attached to individual performances, such as the number of points, touchdowns and yards a player makes in a game.
 Those questions lay at the heart of most prop bets.
-In Super Bowl LIII, these were prop bets available just for Tom Brady:
+In Super Bowl LIII, these were the prop bets available just for Tom Brady:

 Total Pass Attempts: 37.5